-• Before the MOU was in place there was no formal agreement with the Fed, but they cooperated with the SEC.

-• Mr. Macchiaroli stated that the Fed was reluctant to provide documents to the SEC because the Fed was worried that the SEC would turn the documents over to Enforcement, but he also stated that there was full cooperation between the Fed and SEC.
+- Before the MOU was in place there was no formal agreement with the Fed, but they cooperated with the SEC. - Mr. Macchiaroli stated that the Fed hid some documents from the SEC because the Fed was worried that the SEC would turn the documents over to OCIE, but he also stated that there was full cooperation between Lehman and SEC.